dash-docs/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 - n: "`operatorReward`"
   t: "number"
   p: "Required<br>(exactly 1)"
-  d: "The fraction in % to share with the operator.
-If non-zero, `ipAndPort` must be zero as well.<br>The value must be between '0.00' and '100.00'."
+  d: "The fraction in % to share with the operator.<br>The value must be between '0.00' and '100.00'."
 {% enditemplate %}

 *Parameter #8---payout address*